Dosimetry Process

 - TLD batches are periodically evaluated to ensure consistency and reproducibility.

-- TLD standards and control capsules are irradiated weekly at the MD Anderson ADCL.
-All reported doses are traceable to National Institute of Standards and Technology (NIST) through calibrations performed at this ADCL Secondary Standards Dosimetry Laboratory.
-Standards are read at the beginning, middle, and end of each session and one control is read mid-session to verify system performance and ensure reading stability.
+- TLD standards and control capsules are irradiated weekly by RDS staff at an independent calibration laboratory using radiation units calibrated with NIST-traceable dosimetry equipment, ensuring traceability of reported doses.
+Standards are read at the beginning, middle and end of each session, with an additional control read mid-session to verify system performance and reading stability.

 - RDS performs routine intercomparisons with IROC-Houston across the photon and electron clinical beam energies to maintain alignment with external references.